lexibank/tlopo/out/vol1/chapter8.md

-The method of stunning fish by throwing pounded Derris root into pools is widespread, and the three terms seem to have identical reference, although Derris eliptica is not mentioned specifically in relation to &ast;puna .
+The method of stunning fish by throwing pounded Derris root into pools is widespread, and the three terms seem to have identical reference, although Derris eliptica is not mentioned specifically in relation to _&ast;puna_.
 Describing the technique used by Sa'a speakers, a Southeast Solomons language, [Ivens](../references.md#source-Ivens1927) ([1927](../references.md#source-Ivens1927) (reissued 1972):389) writes that:

 > … fish in streams are poisoned by a preparation.
-The bark of the edible B arringtonia tree, the one with red flowers, is stripped off and heated in the fue to bring out its bitter qualities.
+The bark of the edible Barringtonia tree, the one with red flowers, is stripped off and heated in the fue to bring out its bitter qualities.
 It is then beaten into shreds with stones in water and thrown into the place chosen.
 Along with it they use the grated nuts of the barringtonia speciosa [sic.], a littoral tree.
 A third ingredient is made from pounded sections of a creeper called uhe, the juices of which are very bitter.

-The last ingredient is obviously a variant of uha, a reflex of POc &ast;tupa .
+The last ingredient is obviously a variant of _uha_, a reflex of POc _&ast;tupa_.

-The kernel of the fruit of Barringtonia asiatica (pOc &ast;putun) is used for poisoning water in Samoa, while the Fijians use the outer portion of the same fruit ([Blackwood 1935](../references.md#source-Blackwood1935):354-355), but I have not been able to reconstruct a term for this.
+The kernel of the fruit of Barringtonia asiatica (POc _&ast;putun_) is used for poisoning water in Samoa, while the Fijians use the outer portion of the same fruit ([Blackwood 1935](../references.md#source-Blackwood1935):354-355), but I have not been able to reconstruct a term for this.

 <a id="s-8"></a>